 This injury was a big reality check for me.
 I watched myself panic as I felt I was losing my identity, and over the course of the injury, realized that too much of my identity was tied up in being “fit”.
 I used this time to work on my mental fitness and to discover who I am without that part of myself.

 I also used this time to work on other aspects of my mental fitness.
 I got myself back into the daily habit of gratitude, and remembering what was good around me.
 I made lunch plans with friends.
 I practiced my meditation techniques.
 I worked on my vision board and focused on my non-fitness related goals.
+I started a new personal project.
 I spent time under trees, just relaxing and feeling at peace.

 Take Baby Steps Back

 When I had healed a little bit, I wanted to jump right back in, no holds barred.
 But of course, overdoing it always led to frustrating setbacks.
 I carefully evaluated my boundaries and made sure to stay within them.
 I had to learn to be patient with my ankle, or I was going to fall right back down the black hole of frustration and “I can’ts”.

 Every baby step forward WAS a step forward, and now even though I’m not 100%, I’m able to get in a good workout every day.
 I keep my focus here, on how far I’ve come, and not back on what I used to be able to do.

 So many people go about trying to lose weight in the wrong way.

 For starters, their goal is to lose weight, which stacks the odds against you before you ever take action.